March 6, 2024

 James is a writer, husband and father, and tribal member of the Fort Berthold Indian Reservation in western North Dakota.
 He lives in the community of Four Bears and has advocated tirelessly for the protection of his family, the environment, and his community against rampant and relentless oil and gas development.

-Kristin is director of Commonweal’s Collaborative for Health and Environment, and three decades of experience in the field of environmental health and justice.
-After working as a Communications Specialist at EPA and with World Resources Institute in Washington, DC, she moved back to Northern California where she held various roles—including executive director—over her 25-year tenure at Pesticide Action Network (PAN) North America.
+Kristin has over three decades of experience in the field of environmental health and justice.
+After working as a Communications Specialist at EPA and with World Resources Institute in Washington, DC, she moved back to Northern California where she held various roles—including executive director—over a 25-year tenure with Pesticide Action Network (PAN) North America.
+Throughout her career she’s had a particular focus on children’s health, collaborating with partners to promote protective policies at the state, national, and international levels.
 Kristin holds a Masters in Social Change and Development from Johns Hopkins School of Advanced International Studies.
-She lives with her husband in downtown San Jose where she loves to bike ride and garden, and currently serves as board co-chair for the community-building urban farm, Veggielution.
+She serves on the Board of the Coming Clean Collaborative, and loves to bike ride and garden.